PRECISE/SMEDL/README.md

-To allow the script to properly locate the PEDL and SMEDL files, the script's single parameter should be the name used by the PEDL and SMEDL files, and that name should be identical for both files except for their file extensions, .pedl and .smedl.
+To allow the script to properly locate the PEDL and SMEDL files, the script's single parameter should be the name used by the PEDL and SMEDL files, and that name should be identical for both files except for their file extensions, `.pedl` and `.smedl`.

 Note: There are two debug flags that can be specified at the command-line.
 These are the '-s' flag for displaying the contents of internal data structures